in South Florida

 The excimer laser is a FDA-approved treatment for psoriasis that emits a high-intensity ultraviolet light beam, targeting specific areas of skin affected by psoriasis.
 The laser should only be used as recommended by your doctor, and may take multiple treatments to see results.

-If you are looking for a dermatology practice that specializes in psoriasis treatment, please use the form on this page to schedule a consultation at Hollywood Dermatology’s Psoriasis Center of Excellence or visit our contact page for information about our South Florida locations.
+If you are looking for a dermatology practice that specializes in psoriasis treatment, please call us at 954.961.1200, visit our contact page, or use the form on this page to schedule a consultation at Hollywood Dermatology’s Psoriasis Center of Excellence.